geshan/geshan.github.com/posts/2019-11-17-why-use-google-cloud-run-5-compelling-reasons.md

 ## Serverless pain points

 Function as a service (FAAS) has lots of advantages, still, there are some pain points too.
-[Bret McGowen](https://twitter.com/bretmcg) (a developer advocate at Google Cloud) did a survey about `Serverless pain points`.
-Below is a summary of the results (as presented at [Serverless Conf 2019 NYC](https://acloud.guru/series/serverlessconf-nyc-2019/view/what-is-cloud-run) by Bret)
+A developer advocate at Google Cloud did a survey about `Serverless pain points`.
+Below is a summary of the results as presented at a conference in 2019.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/reasons-to-use-google-cloud-run/01serverless-issues.jpg" title="Serverless Pain points from a survey" alt="Serverless Pain points from a survey">